Exotic Leathers: Ethics, Regulation, & Alternatives

 Exotic Leathers: Ethics, Regulation, and the Shift Toward Alternatives

 In the late 19th century, as global trade routes expanded, so did the appetite for the rare and beautiful.
 Feathers, furs, and skins from distant lands became symbols of status and sophistication in the fashion capitals of Europe and North America.
 Among the most coveted of these were the intricate, durable skins of reptiles—alligator, crocodile, python, and lizard.
-This demand, however, set in motion a complex history of trade, regulation, and ethical debate that continues to shape the luxury industry today.
+This demand, however, set in motion a complex history of trade, regulation, and ethical debate that continues to shape the considered industry today.

 In the late 19th century, as global trade routes expanded, so did the appetite for the rare and beautiful.
 Feathers, furs, and skins from distant lands became symbols of status and sophistication in t